Atrial fibrillation is a condition in which the

 heart's upper chambers quiver instead of beating regularly.
 This

 impairment and death.
-Many people do not experience heart palpitations,
+Many people with this heart problem do not experience heart palpitations,

 shortness of breath or other symptoms that would bring the condition to